-A new surface enhancement technology has been developed which can provide compression in the surface layer of sufficient depth to effectively eliminate the degradation in corrosion/fatigue life attributed to salt pit corrosion.
-Low plasticity burnishing (LPB) has been demonstrated to provide deep and high magnitude compression at a low cost.
+A new surface enhancement technology has developed which provide been can compression in the surface layer of sufficient depth to effectively eliminate the degradation in corrosion fatigue life attributed to salt pit corrosion.
+Low plasticity burnishing (LPB)^{1-5,} has been demonstrated to provide deep and high magnitude compression.
 CNC tools can be used to apply the process at costs and speeds comparable to conventional machining operations.

 Salt spray corrosion pits are a common site of fatigue crack initiation in aluminum alloy structures.
-Salt corrosion pitting occurs during exposure to a marine atmosphere and results in intergranular corrosion to a depth depending on the time of exposure, temperature, and the service environment of the aircraft.
-The pronounced fatigue strength reduction caused by salt pit corrosion is well established for both steels and aluminum alloys, and typically reduces the endurance limit to nominally half of the uncorroded value.
+Salt corrosion pitting occurs during exposure to a marine atmosphere and results in intergranular corrosion to a depth depending on the time of exposure, temperature, and the service environment.
+The pronounced fatigue strength reduction caused by salt pit corrosion is well established for both steels6 and aluminum alloys,7 and typically reduces the endurance limit to nominally half of the uncorroded value.

-Recent preliminary studies on salt spray corroded 7075-T6 aluminum have demonstrated full restoration of the original material endurance limit and a 10x increase in life in the finite fatigue life range.
+Recent preliminary studies2 on salt spray corroded 7075-T6 aluminum have demonstrated full restoration of the original material endurance Imit and a 10x increase in life in the finite fatigue life range.
 Studies on LPB processed 7050-T7651 FSW samples show a nominal 60% increase in endurance limit due to the LPB treatment.

 Friction stir welding (FSW) is a new solid state joining process for aluminum alloys including those alloys considered not weldable.
 However, the FSW process produces zones of tensile residual stress at the edges of the stir zone.
 Recent residual stress studies performed at Lambda Research on aluminum and titanium alloy FSW samples show tensile residual stresses throughout the weld thickness with maximum tension near the weld edges.
-Pitting and stress corrosion cracking has been observed to follow these regions of tension.
-Also, the surface produced by FSW, although relatively flat, is not adequate for many applications.
+Pitting and stress corrosion cracking has been observed to follow these regions of tension in aluminum welds.
+Also, the surface finish produced by FSW, although relatively flat, is not adequate for many applications.